-2018 Acura RDX
+2018 Acura RDX Review, Ratings, Specs, Prices, and Photos

 The 2018 Acura RDX is a compact crossover that might be getting a little long in the tooth but remains an above average blend of value, sophistication, and safety.

-This RDX, in its current form, dates back to the 2013 model year, albeit with a few updates to keep it fresh.
+This RDX dates back to the 2013 model year, albeit with a few updates to keep it fresh.
 Today’s RDX is available in three basic flavors—base, Technology, and Advance—with further choices in terms of front- or all-wheel drive and the brand’s AcuraWatch collision avoidance tech.
 All in, the spendiest RDX still runs under $45,000, which is about where some of its rivals like the BMW X3 and Mercedes-Benz GLC-Class start.
 True, the RDX doesn’t match them in terms of features, style, or refinement, but its value is noteworthy.

 Though the RDX isn’t the sexiest thing on the market—it’s far from it—the crossover’s basic two-box shape wears the brand’s beak nose better than its sedans.
-Its interior is busy and not quite as upmarket feeling as some swankier rivals—but, again, there’s that low price point.
-Considered as the bridge between mainstream crossovers like the Honda CR-V and true luxury models from German competitors, the RDX begins to make a lot of sense.
+Its interior is busy and not quite as upmarket feeling as some swankier rivals—but, again, there’s that low price.
+Considered as the bridge between mainstream crossovers like the Honda CR-V and true luxury models from German competitors, the RDX begins to make sense.

 Those buyers looking for a semi-luxury ride will find that RDX’s interior is spacious and well-packaged, at least for front-seat occupants.
 Rear seat riders will find a low bench and limited room, but the cargo area is shaped nicely for larger objects.